We are a Washington, D.C.-based public affairs firm specializing in the communications needs of companies, trade

 Prior to working policy, Catherine spent two years as an appellate attorney with the litigation unit, drafting numerous briefs on behalf of the government.
 She argued appeals before the U.S. Courts of Appeal and prosecuted cases, including co-chairing a jury trial.

 Before joining Justice, Catherine completed a clerkship with the United States Court of Appeals for the Armed Forces and worked as an associate with Theodore Goddard, a corporate law firm based in London.

 Paramount in all of her work for EMR, whether speeches, op-eds, issue papers, awareness campaigns or web content, is Catherine's ability to turn complex subjects and points of view into direct and compelling language.
-Her clients include corporate, trade association and non-profit leadership from the technology, defense and healthcare industries, among many others.
-She offers a breadth of experience and versatility including projects such as drafting an environmental law compliance manual for an industry leader and co-authoring several film treatments for West Coast projects now in production.
+Her clients include corporate, trade association, academic and non-profit leadership from the technology, defense and healthcare sectors, among many others.
+She offers a breadth of experience and versatility including projects such as drafting an environmental law compliance manual for an industry leader to co-authoring several film treatments for West Coast projects now in production.

 Finally, Catherine is an arts critic and has reviewed opera and theater in Washington, D.C., for two decades.
 She served by invitation on the Shakespeare Theatre Company's Emery Battis Award for Acting Excellence Panel from 2015-18.

 She holds a bachelor’s degree in Art History from New York University, a J.D. from the College of Law in the United Kingdom and an LL.M. in international law from the Georgetown University Law Center, where she graduated with distinction.